MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/overview.md

 -   Storage Replica is not Hyper-V Replica or Microsoft SQL AlwaysOn Availability Groups.
 Storage Replica is a general purpose, storage-agnostic engine.
 By definition, it cannot tailor its behavior as ideally as application-level replication.
 This may lead to specific feature gaps that encourage you to deploy or remain on specific application replication technologies.

 > [!NOTE]
-> This document contains a list of [known issues](Storage-Replica--Known-Issues.md) and expected behaviors as well as [frequently asked questions](Storage-Replica--Frequently-Asked-Questions.md)
+> This document contains a list of [known issues](known-issues.md) and expected behaviors as well as [Frequently Asked Questions](frequently-asked-questions.md)
  section.
 ### Storage Replica terminology
 This guide frequently uses the following terms: